isaka-james/dhiwise-copy-extension/README.md

 ## Contributing 🤝

 We welcome contributions from fellow tech enthusiasts!
 Whether it's bug fixes, feature enhancements, or new ideas, your input is invaluable to us.
-Feel free to open an issue or submit a pull request – together, we can make Dhiwise even better! 💪🌟
+Feel free to open an issue or submit a pull request – together, we can make Dhiwise even better!

+So please if you open a pull request open it on the `dev` branch :)

 ## License 📜